helmuthdu/automate-frontend-workflow/README.md

 - `pre-commit`: Check for errors and enforce project coding standards.
 - `pre-push`: Run tests to ensure working software

-You can [create them manually](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or use [lefthook](https://github.com/evilmartians/lefthook) to simplify the process.
+You can [create them manually](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or use [Lefthook](https://github.com/evilmartians/lefthook) to simplify the process.

 #### Lefthook

 [Lefthook](https://github.com/evilmartians/lefthook) is a fast and powerful Git hooks manager for Node.js and any other type of project written in Go.

-To install [lefthook](https://github.com/evilmartians/lefthook), open the terminal in your project:
+To install [Lefthook](https://github.com/evilmartians/lefthook), open the terminal in your project:

 ```shell
 npm install -D lefthook
 ```

-After installed, it will generate a `lefthook.yml` file which can be customized.
-Now, you can perform code analysis and validations before committing the code.
-You can ensure that the git commit follows the [git-conventional-commits](https://github.com/qoomon/git-conventional-commits), and use [Prettier](http://prettier.io), [ESLint](http://eslint.org), and [Stylelint](https://stylelint.io) to check, format, and fix any file which will be committed and run any test related with [vitest](http://vitest.dev) depending on the filetype.
+After installed, it will generate a `lefthook.yml` file which can be customized to perform a static code analysis before committing the code.
+For example, it can ensure that the git commit follows the [git-conventional-commits](https://github.com/qoomon/git-conventional-commits), and use [Prettier](http://prettier.io), [ESLint](http://eslint.org), and [Stylelint](https://stylelint.io) to check, format, and fix any file which will be committed and run any test related with [Vitest](http://vitest.dev) depending on the filetype and run each in parallel.

-- For `.html`, `.json`, and `.yml` files, reformat with [prettier](http://prettier.io)
+- For `.html`, `.json`, and `.yml` files, reformat with [Prettier](http://prettier.io)
-- For `.css` and `.scss` files, check the styles with [stylelint](https://stylelint.io) and [prettier](http://prettier.io) after.
+- For `.css` and `.scss` files, check the styles with [Stylelint](https://stylelint.io) and [Prettier](http://prettier.io) after.
-- For `.js` and `.ts` files, excluding tests, run [eslint](http://eslint.org) and check related tests with [vitest](http://vitest.dev) after.
+- For `.js` and `.ts` files, excluding tests, run [ESLint](http://eslint.org) and check related tests with [Vitest](http://vitest.dev) after.
-- For `.spec.js` and `.spec.ts` tests files, run [eslint](http://eslint.org) and the tests with [vitest](http://vitest.dev) after.
+- For `.spec.js` and `.spec.ts` tests files, run [ESLint](http://eslint.org), and the tests with [Vitest](http://vitest.dev) after.

-To complete, all tasks should run in parallel.
-To start, you initialize the git-conventional-commits with `npx git-conventional-commits init` command, and then you update the `lefthook.yml` as follows:
+To start, initialize the git-conventional-commits with `npx git-conventional-commits init` command, and then you update the `lefthook.yml` as follows:

 ```yaml
 commit-msg: